 3. "Blame Anesthesia!"

 A common misconception when working in the ICU is that CRNAs can do no wrong and there's no arguing with them.
 Surprise!
-There are LOTS of people that disagree with CRNAs in their daily job.
+There are LOTS of people who disagree with CRNAs in their daily jobs.
 There's a saying known as "Blame Anesthesia" in the operating room environment.

 CRNAs make decisions involving what surgical patients can have surgery that day.
 CRNAs reschedule surgery due to inappropriate NPO times, or out of medical concerns for patients.
 Canceling surgeries can quickly make the CRNA a very unpopular person.